For example: " activate your account now and select "

 0 Votes

-Larry Edwards posted about 2 years ago
+Larry Edwards posted almost 3 years ago

 That's weird.
 I just searched for your phrase "lost will" and got 26,123 hits.
 From the results II opened three PDFs at random, and got no hit for the phrase when I searched inside.
 I renamed one of the files to *.txt and searched that as text and also got not hits.